 In August, 2021, we issued \$10.0 million of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement (SAFE)) in a private financing round.
-Upon the completion of this offering, the convertible notes will automatically convert into shares of Class A common stock of the Company at a per share price of \$16.00, which is the midpoint of the estimated price range set forth on the cover page of this prospectus.
+Upon the completion of this offering, the convertible notes will automatically convert into shares of Class A common stock of the Company at a per share price of \$16.00, which is the initial public offering price per share.